Association of International Certified Professional Accountants–AICPA

 In the United States the Financial Accounting Standards Board (FASB) is the entity responsible for the adoption of accounting standards and it has been working with the IASB since 2002 to achieve convergence of IFRS and the U.S. Generally Accepted Accounting Principles.
 The AICPA has no responsibility for the adoption of accounting standards, but it indicates that it supports the adoption of IFRS.

-Additionally, the AICPA indicates that it has incorporated IFRS questions into the CPA Exam since 2011, developed courses and publications (for example, IFRS Financial Statements—Best Practices in Presentation and Disclosure 2012/2013 and IFRS Compass: IT System Implications) to facilitate implementation and application of IFRS, offered online resources for IFRS for SMEs, and developed the AICPA IFRS Certificate Program.
+The AICPA indicates that it incorporates IFRS questions into the CPA Exam, offers courses and publications to facilitate the implementation and application of IFRS, provides online resources for IFRS for SMEs, and developed the AICPA IFRS Certificate Program.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.